markstringer-dti/markstringer-dti.github.io/dti.md

 Well, part of the reason is your inherent optimism.
 You know that a lot of things that seem impossible can be done, given the right skills and expertise.
 You know this from other parts of your life.
 That it's not a good idea to give up immediately when things get difficult.
 Often things do get better if you persist.

 You also know, from other problems that you've solved in your life, that often a solution comes from seeing things in a different way.
 From looking at the problem from a different angle.
 If you can only change your point of view, things can improve dramatically.
 If you look at things in the right way, they get easier to solve.
 If you do the right things at the right time, things that used to seem impossible can turn out to be a success.

+So, you might expect a book called "Delivering the Impossible" to have a bunch of different ways of looking at problem projects, even the ones that seem totally impossible.

 What you would like and expect from a book titled "Delivering the Impossible" is some kind of guide.
 You'd expect some kind of handbook for dealing with projects that seem impossible.

 You might expect to find methods for spotting issues that make a project "impossible".
 You might then expect the book to go on to talk about what to do in these situations.
 How to make a project reasonable and deliverable and give it the best chance of success.

 What if a project is genuinely impossible?
 A book called "delivering the impossible" should tell you how to spot it.
 And it should give advice on what to do in such circumstances.
-It should tell you how to keep yourself and others safe.
+It should tell you how to keep yourself and others sane and safe.
 How to get away from a lost cause and move on to do well on other projects.
 How to ride into the sunset to fight another day.

 Well, this is that book.
 And it tries to meet all these expectations.
 This is especially that book if what you do involves the development of software.